 Who is a carer?

-Somerset Foundation Trust has a commitment to carers along side the NHS long term plan.
+Somerset NHS Foundation Trust has a commitment to carers along side the NHS long term plan.

 The purpose of this charter is to set out our commitment to recognising and supporting you in your crucial role as a carer.
-It contains four principles, which are described in detail here.
+It contains four principles, which are described in detail on our carers charter page.
 By following these key principles, health and social care professionals will support you while your relative is receiving services from Somerset NHS Foundation Trust.
 This, in turn, should improve the care of your partner, relative or friend.

 Who can help me?